Nursing Schools in Tampa, Florida: Top Online & Campus Programs

 City nursing licensure requirements should closely, if not perfectly, follow state requirements.
 To earn your nursing license in Tampa, Florida, students need to graduate from a state-approved nursing program, submit a licensure application that includes a criminal history report and background check, receive approval to take the NCLEX-RN exam, and take and pass the NCLEX-RN exam.
 Once the exam has been passed, students will receive their license within seven to 10 days.
 For more detailed instruction please visit our guide to nursing programs in Florida.

-How Much You Could Make as an RN in Tampa, FL
+How Much Can You Make as an RN in Tampa, FL?

 Earnings for Registered Nurses in Tampa, Florida